 If you choose to try CBD for depression or add CBD to existing therapies, here are a few fundamental steps:

-If your condition is anything more than mild depression and / or you are under a doctor’s care for it, please talk to your doctor first.
+If your condition is anything more than mild sadness and / or you are under a doctor’s care for it, please talk to your doctor first.

 Choose a full spectrum CBD option unless you are routinely drug screened.